Coquese Washington: Personal

-Washington lives in Somerset, Nj with her husband, Raynell Brown, and their son, Quenton Kassius Winston Brown (b.
+Washington lives in Somerset, New Jersey with her husband, Raynell Brown, and their son, Quenton Kassius Winston Brown (b.
 April 24, 2005), and daughter, Rhaiyna Kamille Brown (b.
 July 23, 2009).
 She has a mother, Velma Washington, and her father James Washington. (d.
 2013) She has two sisters, Stephanie and India, and two brothers, Ameer and Kenyatta (d.
 2016).
 She is close friends with Notre Dame coach Carol Owens and head coach Niele Ivey.
-Washington currently has no pets, and there is no other information known about her personal life.